InterObservers.

 Turning your vision into daily action

-Repeat it often, in your own words.
-Reference it when you explain a decision.
-Use it to praise the behavior you want more of.
-Over time, your team starts to recognize the pattern, and the vision becomes shared rather than just yours.
+Repeat it often, in your own words, and let it shape your decisions.
+Reference it when you explain a choice.
+Use it to praise the behavior you want more of, so it energizes the people around you rather than sitting idle on a slide.

 Frequently asked questions